A book should not be judged by its cover, but the same does not hold for your professional event websites.

 Creating a website with all these features can be a difficult task, especially if one is not into coding or is just picking up his or her career as an event organizer and does not have the funds to hire a coder.

-Also, sometimes the same organizer will be organizing multiple events at the same time, and promoting them all at once while keeping their track on the main website needs a lot of coding work.
+Also, sometimes the same organizer will be organizing multiple events at the same time, and promoting them all at once while keeping track of the main website needs a lot of coding work.

 But there are many online event management software that can come to the rescue in such situations.

 Certain platforms, like AllEvents, let event organizers create their websites for free once you publish your events.

 Also, every time the organizer publishes a new event on the event listing website, the event also gets added to the line-up on their own event website.
 Therefore, all that the organizers have to do is publish events on the event promotion platform without having to make changes on their own websites by themselves, because the platform automatically adds the newly published events to the organizers’ personal event website.

 Top Event Websites Design Examples